Scanners (collection): Concept and creative process

 The introduction of checkered fabric and a complex geometrical floral pattern called kati rimo indicated a transition to Tibetan-inspired clothing.
 Kai rimo, meaning "brocade design", is a traditional Tibetan pattern derived from Chinese textiles.
 Items with this pattern, including fabric and painted furniture, are associated with Buddhism because they were often used for temple decorations.
 While traditionally multi-coloured, McQueen's versions in this section were rendered in black and white.
 Additional Tibetan-inspired elements include full circle skirts, use of shearling, and decorative braiding.
 The checked patterns, particularly the Glengarry cap from Look 33, have been variously interpreted as military chic or op art.
 Others have interpreted this segment, chiefly the bodysuits in leather, as drawing on motocross, punk fashion, and cyberpunk fashion, with influence from the film Blade Runner (1982).

 The final phase of Scanners borrowed from the clothing and culture of Japan, incorporating kimono-like silhouettes and sunrise motifs that played on the country's nickname, Land of the Rising Sun.
+One model in the runway show was styled with a headpiece depicting the Japanese-style rising sun motif in red and white.
 In this portion, geometric patterns were rendered in red on white, particularly shokkō, the Japanese name for the Tibetan kai rimo pattern.
 Like kai rimo, shokkō patterns were also associated with Buddhist temples.
 Some looks may have been influenced by Japanese manga characters.